Cortezz/fullstack-coding-challenge/README.md

 ./db_update
 ```

-And you're good to go!
+Then run the server.
 ```
 ./run.py
 ```

+Visit `localhost:5000/posts` and you're good to go!

 ###### Tests